Dealing with pain or other problems

 If you are getting into yoga (or are looking at this website) to find out more about stretching and getting more flexible then it again helps to be specific.

 Do you have a particular set of muscles that you want to get more flexible?
-Here again the central tenet is that of using muscle control to improve flexibility.
-Check out the flexibility page or edge into the area of interest via the various muscle and joint links on this page.
+The central tenet of this website is that of using muscle control to improve flexibility.
+That means deliberately activating them or relaxing them.

 Another potential area of interest may be in strengthening or working towards poses or actions that require strength.
 As when dealing with pain or trying to improve flexibility, muscle control is again the central tenet.
 You can look at body parts that you want to strengthen, or you can head to the strength or yoga pose pages to find the poses that you want to work towards.